MarcKloter/zkStrata/README.md

 For a quick hands-on of zkStrata, there is the [zkStrata Playground](https://github.com/MarcKloter/zkStrata-playground) available, which can be launched as a docker container to get a web interface that provides access to a limited set of the core features of zkStrata.

 ![zkStrata-playground](https://github.com/MarcKloter/zkStrata-playground/blob/master/zkstrata-playground.png?raw=true)

+## Executing statements written in zkStrata
+To generate and verify zero-knowledge proofs from statements written in zkStrata, we compile source code into an intermediate representation of R1CS gadgets (called [bulletproofs_gadgets](https://github.com/MarcKloter/bulletproofs_gadgets)).
+This representation can be executed using the experimental R1CS API of [dalek-cryptography's implementation of Bulletproofs](https://github.com/dalek-cryptography/bulletproofs).

 ## Command-Line Interface
 We provide a command-line interface to compile statements written in zkStrata into an executable representation of R1CS gadgets.